kilfour/SOFG-Mods/README.md

 ### The Soothsayer ###
 Any newly hired Soothsayer immediately becomes the prophet of their coven and gains three progress per turn when performing challenges relating to Religion.

+## Idea for this mod
+The high priestess is clearly the most powerfull witch, with the ability to inflict the hunger.
+However charging up the power burns through covens and desecrated temple due to the fact that rulers will send out armies to destroy these location.
+The other witches allows one to circumvent this problem.
+* The Channeler doubles the power output, so that three dark rituals and then empowering your priestess can allready give you access to The Witches Hunger ritual.
+- The Soothsayer can, if enough money is available, quite quickly, erect temples accross the map, which in turn gives you access to more power.
+Other witches can do this too ofcourse, but their command stat of one makes this quite slow.

+## Closing thoughts

+The mod is currently reasonably tested.
+I think I've caught all obvious bugs, but haven't tested interaction with other mods.
+Also it is likely terribly unbalanced and exploit strategies undoubtedly exist.
+I can think of one or two myself, but haven't tried it out yet.
+And yeah, I'm not a great artist, so I was a bit limited in what I can do without having to produce art and it also means the witch's portrait isn't the best looking one in town.

+### Future balance ideas ###
+* Make the hunger rituals more expensive.
+* Dissallow infecting a ruler.
+* ...